RAS-University/robotic-courses/docs/new-sensors-for-robotics.md

 ---

-### 2.4 Force/Torque & Strain Sensing
+### 2.4 Force, Torque, and Strain Sensing

-Force, torque, and strain sensing let a robot *feel its own interaction* with the world.
-These signals close the loop for compliant control, grasp stability, slip detection, and safe physical human–robot interaction.
-In practice we combine measurements made at different places in the chain: motor currents (effort), joint or wrist force–torque (F/T) sensors, and skin or fingertip tactiles.
-Each location sees a different slice of mechanics and noise, so thinking about what you need the measurement *for* is the key design step.
+Force, torque, and strain sensing enable a robot to perceive its own interactions with the environment.
+These measurements close the loop for compliant control, grasp stability, slip detection, and safe physical human–robot interaction.
+In practice, measurements are combined from multiple points along the actuation chain: motor currents (effort), joint or wrist force–torque (F/T) sensors, and tactile sensors on the skin or fingertips.
+Each measurement location captures a different portion of the system’s mechanics and noise characteristics, making the intended application of the data the central consideration in sensor design.

 ---

-#### Where to measure?
-From effort to contact
+#### Measurement Location: From Effort to Contact

-* **Actuator effort (motor current).** For many electric drives, torque is proportional to current, $\tau \approx k_t I$.
-This is attractive for fast inner-loop control, but gearbox losses, friction, and compliance mean current is an imperfect proxy for *external* contact loads at the output.
-When you care about contact forces, it is better to measure downstream.
+* **Actuator effort (motor current).** In many electric drives, torque is approximately proportional to current, $\tau \approx k_t I$.
+This relationship is useful for fast inner-loop control, however, gearbox losses, friction, and compliance makes current an imperfect indicator of external contact forces at the output.
-* **Joint or wrist F/T sensors.** Multi-axis load cells or flexure-based sensors mounted at a wrist or fingertip directly measure forces and moments with good bandwidth.
-With known fingertip geometry you can even infer the contact point from the measured $[\mathbf{f},\ \boldsymbol{\tau}]$ (often called *intrinsic tactile sensing*).
+* **Joint or wrist F/T sensors.** Multi-axis load cells or flexure-based sensors mounted at the wrist or fingertip directly measure forces and moments with high bandwidth.
+With a known fingertip geometry, the contact point can also be inferred from the measured $[\mathbf{f},\ \boldsymbol{\tau}]$, a capability often referred to as *intrinsic tactile sensing*.

 ---